CiscoDevNet/MLAnywhere/README.md

 ### The Bolts Demo

-If we look at the Kubeflow dashboard, we can see at the top we can get to choose the **Ciscodemo** namespace.....so lets do that.
+If we look at the Kubeflow dashboard, we can see at the top of the page we get to choose the **Ciscodemo** namespace.....so let's do that!

 ![MLA Stage 3_Kubeflow_Namespace](https://github.com/CiscoDevNet/MLAnywhere/blob/master/images/mla_stage3_namespace.png)

-Once this is chosen, select the **Bolts Demo** from the available **NoteBooks**.
+Once this is chosen, select the **Bolts Demo** from the available **Jupyter NoteBooks**.

 ![MLA Stage 3_Kubeflow_Bolts_Demo](https://github.com/CiscoDevNet/MLAnywhere/blob/master/images/mla_stage3_bolts_demo.png)